Skip to content

 bifrost api GET /api/docs/sdk > /tmp/bifrost-docs/sdk.md

-# Execute a workflow synchronously (blocks until result)
+# Execute a workflow synchronously

 bifrost api POST /api/workflows/{id}/execute '{"workflow_id":"...","input_data":{...},"sync":true}'

-# Check execution logs
+# Check an execution

 bifrost api GET /api/executions/{id}

-# List platform state (for debugging sync divergence)
+# List platform state (debug sync divergence)

 bifrost api GET /api/workflows